nwestbury/quest-enroll/README.md

 # ualberta-enroll
 [![Build Status](https://travis-ci.org/nlieb/ualberta-enroll.svg?branch=master)](https://travis-ci.org/nlieb/ualberta-enroll)

 Basically this software checks your "Add" list in your schedule builder (not watchlist) for open classes.
-If one or more green circles is found, indicating that the class is open, it attempts to enroll in that class.
-Behavior is undefined for enrollment failures.
+If one or more green circles is found, indicating that those classes are open, it attempts to enroll in those classes.
+Behavior is undefined for enrollment failures (ie after a failure it might retry enrollment many times, which is bad).
+Mailgun is used for email notification of enrollment attempts.

 ## Requirements
 - Latest LTS version of [nodejs](https://nodejs.org/en/)